 - Spark SQL – Integrates Spark’s functional programming API with relational processing

-Q: Is there any API available for implementing graphs in Spark?
+Question: Is there any API available for implementing graphs in Spark?

-A: GraphX is the API used for implementing graphs and graph-parallel computing in Apache Spark.
+Answer: GraphX is the API used for implementing graphs and graph-parallel computing in Apache Spark.
 It extends the Spark RDD with a Resilient Distributed Property Graph.
 It is a directed multi-graph that can have several edges in parallel.